Allan Egeland

 Allan Egeland (born January 31, 1973) is a Canadian former professional ice hockey centre.
 He was drafted in the third round, 55th overall, by the Tampa Bay Lightning in the 1993 NHL Entry Draft.
 Egeland was born in Lethbridge, Alberta.

 Playing career

 Egeland played 17 games in the National Hockey League, all with the Lightning, scoring no points.
 Allan Egeland also played with the Orlando Solar Bears during the 1998-99 season.
 He was a strong fighter for the team.

 After his playing career, Egeland became an assistant coach with the Charlotte Checkers of the ECHL.

 Personal life

 Egeland met his wife, Holly, in 1995.
 They were married in 2001.
-The couple has two children.
+The couple has two children named Parker and Noah.